 I ordered everything on November 6th from yoeleoeurope.com.
 I immediately received an email confirmation with details that my order would be sent in two batches – wheels first and then the frameset.
 I received the wheels on the 25th of January and the frameset 18th of February.
 So, the whole process took around 3.5 months.
 It wasn’t too bad, especially with pandemic situations around the globe.
 Some of my friends needed to wait almost 6 months for their bikes.

 No shipping costs and no customs fees, and of course, all items were sent directly from China because these were already included in the price.

 What about the build itself?
 Did you experience any issues?
 E.g., with internal cable routing, etc.?

 I started with the wheels.
 They were perfect, and the spokes were stiff, so I installed tubes and tires on them (next season, I plan to go tubeless).

 When the frame arrived, I could finally start putting the whole thing together.
 The frame is very well made.
 The internal structure is also solid.
 The bottom bracket is round, and I did not experience issues with the press-fit hub.

 Hydraulic cable installation was easy.
 I had special magnetic tools to pull the cables through the frame, but they were not so useful because it was easy without them.
 I’ve also used a jag wire and an internal housing damper because the internal cable system with a carbon fiber frame can rattle on rough terrain.

 One problem appeared with handlebars, the in-drilled holes that hold head spacers were in the wrong positions, and screws were damaged.
 I immediately contacted YOELEO with a description and photos.
-I got an answer the next day, with apologies, and they send me new bars.
+I got an answer the next day, with apologies, and they sent me new bars.
 I didn’t wait long.
 I could finish my build after around 10 days.

 Robert’s Riding Experience with R9